noah-schechter/docs/pages/docs/import-and-export-data.md

 [VIDEO]

-## How to export data
+## Data export
-We think Atlos is a great tool for collaboration at scale.
-It’s not great for everything.
+We think Atlos is a great tool for collaboration at scale, but it's not the best tool for *every* job.
 Whether investigators are looking to archive media forensically, publish their data, or just take another look in a Google Sheet, sometimes it’s necessary to export data.
 Atlos make exporting to a CSV extremely simple.
 See [here](#what-is-a-csv) for more information on the CSV file type.

+### How to export data
+To export all of a project’s data:x
+1. Navigate to **Projects** page.
-To export all of a project’s data, navigate to Projects and select the project whose data you wish to export.
-Once you’ve opened a project page, you will find the `Export` button on the top-right corner of the screen.
+2. Select the project whose data you wish to export.
+3. Click **Export** on the top-right corner of the project's page.

-To export the results of a search, click the [TODO: insert inline image] icon in the search bar.
+To export the results of any search, click the [TODO: insert inline image] icon in the search bar.